-You’ll earn points equivalent to 1.5% cash back on every purchase you make with the MasterCard® Black Card™.
+You’ll earn points equivalent to 1.5% cash back on every purchase you make with the Mastercard Black Card.

 You can redeem those points as a direct statement credit at the 1.5% rate, or they can be redeemed for travel at a 2% rate.
 So, redeeming for airfare will be the most profitable way to use your rewards.

-The Masterard offers twice the rewards every time you shop, but this isn’t a very important factor for cards like these.
-The real value of these cards is in their high credit limits and the other benefits that come with them.
+The Amex card could provide a better return on purchases, if you get a good point transfer, but this isn’t a very important factor for cards like these.
+The real value of these cards is in their high credit limits and the luxurious benefits that come with them.

 Instead of going through each card individually, we’ll take a look at how each card compares on some of the benefits and services that they offer.
 Keep in mind that the practical in’s and out’s of exactly how these benefits work are mostly unknown to the public, especially with the Centurion card, so the reality could be a bit different than that described below.
 There are most likely additional benefits not listed here that only cardholders are privy to.

 As you’ll see and as you’d probably expect, the Centurion card generally takes the cake.